Where the Wild Things Are

 Why It's Special

-Perfect For Kids Who...
+Perfect For Kids Who

-- are working on understanding emotions
+- are working on calming down after a tantrum

 Ask Your Little Reader